Skip To Main Content

 Andrew Rich

-Head Coach Andrew Rich enters his fourth season at the helm of the Idaho State Softball program.
+Head Coach Andrew Rich enters his fifth season at the helm of the Idaho State Softball program.
 In his time with the Bengals, Rich has revitalized the program, leading the Bengals to a regular season title in 2023.
-He has coached to 24 all-conference players, 1 all-region player.
+He has coached to 35 all-conference players, 2 all-region players.

 In 2022,Director of Athletics Pauline Thiros tabbed Andrew Rich to lead the Bengal program.
 Rich came to Idaho State University (ISU) after having spent the previous three seasons at Boise State University (BSU) as associate head coach.